-- Explore the potential for highlighting and working on longer routes suited to horse riding, and installing feature that encourage horses to be boxed in.
-[FCS, , ,] - develop the red routes on the map that link the existing forest road network to provide more opportunities for multi-user access under the access legislation.
+- Develop a plan to carrying out minor path improvements to Meikle Bin and return via the south shore of the reservoir.
+Consider the benefits and if suitable install way marking of the route.
+[FCS, , ,] - Continue to develop the current forest road with landscaping and add way marking to develop a multi-user route around the reservoir.
+[FCS, \, \,] - Seek to develop new sections of multi-user trail along this reservoir route that take people off the forest road.
+[FCS, , ,] - Explore the potential for highlighting and working on longer routes suited to horse riding, and installing feature that encourage horses to be boxed in.
+[FCS, , ,] - Aim to develop the mountain bike trails red routes on the map that to link the existing forest road network to provide more opportunities for multi-user access under the access legislation.
 [FCS, , ,] - Enhance forest thresholds by landscaping works and installing new signage.
-[FCS, , ,] - Develop an events schedule for each year. [, ,] - Explore the potential for leaflets and interpretation of new access and recreation opportunities that make the most of the nature features and biodiversity. - Develop and implement an access project to make the existing heritage and natural features more accessible.
+[FCS, ,] - Develop an events schedule for each year. [ , ,]

+- Explore the potential for leaflets and interpretation of new access and recreation opportunities that make the most of the nature features and biodiversity. [ , , ] - Develop and implement an access project to make the existing heritage and natural features more accessible.
 [FCS, , ,]

-Water related development
+13.1 Water related development